-Your participation grade will be determined by your attendance (recorded via iClicker) in-class and participating in the in-class activities and iClicker quizzes/polls.
+Your participation grade will be determined by your attendance (recorded via iClicker) in-class and participating in the iClicker quizzes/polls.
 This will be graded as a pass or fail for each lecture.

-Up to four (5) lectures can be missed without penalty.
-After missing 5 lectures, you will be required to contact your academic counsellor to request accommodations or you will receive a grade of zero for participation for the missed lecture.
+Up to four (4) lectures can be missed without penalty. (first week of class will not count in order to accommodate for late enrollments) After missing 4 lectures, you will be required to contact your academic counsellor to request accommodations, or you will receive a grade of zero for participation in the missed lecture.
+If you enrolled after the first week of class, your permissible 4 absences will be affected.